 Yes.
-Registration is necessary and can be carried out by the Student Records Office.
+Registration is necessary and can be carried out by the Registrar Services.
 Registration is important in case teachers need to contact the participants or share learning material on CampusNet.
 Furthermore, participation numbers have to be exact in order to provide the basis for future planning of language courses.
 Only very few places are available for graduate students and/or staff members, and only once students who need to take language courses for credits have received a spot.

 My registration has been rejected.
 What happened?

 Language courses only allow a maximum number of 20 participants.
-Rejected students can usually register during drop/add for a parallel group with fewer participants.
-Sometimes, the Student Records Office reassigns students to other small groups of the same course, so please check carefully before registering again.
+Rejected students can usually register for a parallel-group with fewer participants.
+Sometimes, the Registrar Services reassigns students to other small groups of the same course, so please check carefully before registering again.

 I am a member of faculty/staff and would like to attend language courses.
 What do I have to do?

 Language courses are open to faculty and staff of Jacobs University, who are asked to attend a placement test – just like all other participants in language courses.
-Based on the placement test result, staff and faculty members need to register with the Student Records Office for a specific language course.
+Based on the placement test result, staff and faculty members need to register with the Registrar Services for a specific language course.
 Only very few places are available for faculty/staff members, and only once students who need to take language courses for credits have received a spot.

 How long are placement test results valid?